 What Type of Support Does Each Brokerage Offer?

-Real focuses on virtual training through Real Academy, daily masterminds, and mentor groups.
-Because the brokerage is fully cloud based, support channels live online, but Real supplements with regional events to maintain culture.
+Real focuses on virtual training, cloud-based support, Real Academy, broker access, mentor groups, and collaboration across markets.
+Because the brokerage is fully cloud-based, support channels live online, but Real supplements the digital model with regional events and agent communities.

 How Do I Decide Which Brokerage is a Good Fit for Me?